RobA2/FisherFriendToday/README.md

 # FisherFriend_Today
-WoW retail addon for locating the Legion Fisherfriend of the day[br] Coffee is always nice :)[br] https://ko-fi.com/llithari
+## WoW retail addon for locating the Legion Fisherfriend of the day
+Coffee is always nice :)
+https://ko-fi.com/llithari